costoffreedom/costoffreedom.cc/_posts/2016-05-22-birthday-release.md

 *Cost of Freedom* builds its case for the cost and value of free and open knowledge through essays on the pains and relevance of free culture in the real world and personal reflections on the life, contributions, and costs paid by Khartabil.

-#NEWPALMYRA director Barry Threw said [made up quote, real TK] "Our work builds on Bassel's creativity and demands his release.
+&#35;NEWPALMYRA director Barry Threw said [made up quote, real TK] "Our work builds on Bassel's creativity and demands his release.
 My essay and others in *Cost of Freedom* illustrates Bassels' impact at a personal level and what motivates us."

-#FREEBASSEL activist Jon Phillips said [made up quote, real TK] "Today Bassel is 35.
+&#35;FREEBASSEL activist Jon Phillips said [made up quote, real TK] "Today Bassel is 35.
 We demand the best birthday present for him, his birthright, freedom!
 Read and share *Cost of Freedom*.
 Ask #WhereIsBassel?
 Demand #FREEBASSEL."

 *Cost of Freedom* is one of many creative efforts inspired by Khartabil and demanding his freedom.
 The #FREEBASSEL movement has been covered by *The Guardian* [list of most impressive venues TK].
 More information is available at <http://freebassel.org/>.